 Opioid Crisis: Driving While Drugged Is More Common Than You Think

-NBC News Clone summarizes the latest on: Opioid Crisis Driving While Drugged More Common You Think N741221 - Breaking News | NBC News Clone.
-This article is rewritten and presented in a simplified tone for a better reader experience.
+Catch up with NBC News Clone on today's hot topic: Opioid Crisis Driving While Drugged More Common You Think N741221 - Breaking News | NBC News Clone.
+Our editorial team reformatted this story for clarity and speed.

 The cellphone footage is jarring: An apparently stoned motorist is slumped behind the wheel of a van stopped in the middle of an Ohio street.